SEA VEGETABLE : Mirin

 1. Soak mirin in water for 8 minutes, then drain well.

-3. If you want to prolong its freshness, blanch the mirin quickly with boiling water after step 1, then mix it with seasonings.
+3. To preserve its freshness, blanch the Mirin quickly with boiling water after step 1, then mix it with seasonings.

 Click here for more recipes